pcchase617/updated_portfolio/README.md

 ![alt text](https://raw.githubusercontent.com/pcchase617/updated_portfolio/main/deployed%20website.PNG)

-I redisgned my web portfolio to have an about me, with a brief explanation of who I am
+I redesigned my web portfolio to have an about me, with a brief explanation of who I am

 I made an experience section that describes my work experience